prashant280920/FaceRecognition_WebApp/README.md

 # FaceRecognition_WebApp

-This app detect the faces present in an image
-Website is online on -- https://prashant280920.github.io/FaceRecognition_WebApp/
+This web app recognise faces in an image.<br /> Website is online on -- https://prashant280920.github.io/FaceRecognition_WebApp/ <br />
 You just have to enter the link address or the URL of the image.

 ## Available Scripts